domainsofapp/domainsofapp.github.io/_posts/2017-05-21-latin-phrases.md

 Fortitudine vincimus - By endurance we conquer
 Habetis bona deum - Have a nice day
 Hic et nunc - Here and now
+In casu extremae necessitatis omnia sunt communia - In case of extreme necessity everything is common (paraphrased Latin adage: Everything is common.)
 In cavda venenvm - In the tail poison (Watch out for what you don't see)
 In medias res - Into the midst of things
 In totidem verbis - In so many words
+Gelatus - Frozen; gel; gelatinous (ge-latin-ous, heh);
 Justitia omnibus - Justice for all
 Liberae sunt nostrae cogitationes - Our thoughts are free (Cicero)
 Maximus in minimis - Great in little things
 Ne quid nimis - Nothing in excess (Terence)
-Non scholæ sed vitæ discimus - Not for school but for life
+Non scholae sed vitae discimus - Not for school but for life
 Pactum serva - Keep the faith
 Paucis verbis - In a few words
 Pax et bonum! - Peace and salvation!